esphome/esphome-docs/components/number/tuya.rst

       max_value: 2
       step: 1

-The value for ``step`` is used as the scaling factor for the Number.
+The value for ``multiply`` is used as the scaling factor for the Number.
 All numbers in Tuya are integers, so a scaling factor is sometimes needed to convert the Tuya reported value into floating point.

 For instance, assume we have a pH sensor that reads from 0.00 to 15.00 with a scaling of 0.01.
-By setting `step` to 0.01, on the Tuya side (not visible to the user) the number will be reported as an integer from 0 to 1500.
+By setting ``multiply`` to 100, on the Tuya side (not visible to the user) the number will be reported as an integer from 0 to 1500.
 The following configuration could be used:

 .. code-block:: yaml